Ancestor Search ...Find your Ancestors

 The more information you supply, the better chance NARA has of finding your ancestor.
 But only supply information of which you are positive.
 A wrong piece of information can keep NARA from locating the correct record.
 What you receive is variable.
 It can be anything from 4 pages with little info to hundreds of pages.

-There is NO charge if your ancestor is not found, so it is worthwhile to send for pension records even if you are not sure if your ancestor served in the military.
-However, your best chance of having NARA locate records is to have some basic information about your ancestor.
+There is NO charge if your ancestor is not found, however, your best chance of having NARA locate records is to have some basic information about your ancestor.

 Before you write to NARA for records, try to obtain as much information as possible to find if your ancestor served in the military , including his state and regiment.
 This will give NARA a better chance to locate his records.